phpcoder/tasmota-nexus-mqtt/README.md

 * OTA firmware update
 * Integration into Home Automation systems

-This project uses the [Nexus_Decoder library](https://github.com/phpcoder/temperature-humidity-sensor-arduino) and requires an extra 433.92 MHz receiver connected to one of the ESP8266/ESP32 GPIO pin.
+This project uses the [Nexus_Decoder library](https://github.com/phpcoder/temperature-humidity-sensor-arduino) and requires an extra 433.92 MHz receiver connected to one ESP8266/ESP32 GPIO pin.
 The SRX882 superheterodyne receiver module is recommended to obtain a reliable signal with minimum noise from its DATA pin (pin #5).

 ## UPD Apr 2, 2024